BAC-DS/bac-ds.github.io/_posts/2025-06-01-dont-panic-datascientists.markdown

 Let's review the situation to understand, and try and apply some context:

 - Data science relies on a strong data infrastructure and data-centric culture; this takes time to get right, and requires budget, resource, and CXO buy-in (ideally CXO-led!)
-- The fables of a DS team deploying some sexy value-adding models that turn a company's fortune around over-night are rare (lies), and very much the exception (utter nonsense)
+- The fables of a DS team deploying some sexy value-adding models that turn a company's fortune around over-night are rare (read: complete bollocks)

 On top of all of this, the softer, tertiary factors to consider include:

-- Salary demands are bit nuts (thanks FAANG -- [$450k at Netflix?!](https://mikkeldengsoe.substack.com/p/data-salaries-2022?s=w#footnote-1))
+- Reported salaries are a bit nuts (thanks FAANG -- [$450k at Netflix](https://mikkeldengsoe.substack.com/p/data-salaries-2022?s=w#footnote-1)... for the median?!)
 - COVID hit us all like a brickwall...
 	- which has been conflated by the move to remote work...
 		- against which there is now a significant backlash
 - There are some awful wars going on, a tanking economy and significant geopolitical instability; companies are risk averse and trimming headcount as a result
-- The deployment of various GenAI platforms is rapidly improving everyone's ability to write (or vibe) code and "understand" their data better... (no it's not, but it feels like it)
+- The deployment of various GenAI platforms is rapidly improving everyone's ability to write (or vibe 🤮) code and "understand" their data better (no it's not, but it feels like it)
-- so....
-Data Scientists can be seen as a luxury
+- so Data Scientists can be seen as a luxury

 ## What should you do about this?